 Grain Sorghum Production in Arkansas

-In 2013, grain sorghum (commonly known as "milo") was harvested on 125,000 acres with an 88 bu/acre state average yield.
-It is an excellent rotational crop and is useful for root-knot nematode management since grain sorghum is not a host.
+Grain sorghum (commonly known as "milo") is an excellent rotational crop and is useful for root-knot nematode management since grain sorghum is not a host.
 Grain sorghum is also a good crop to help manage glyphosate-tolerant pigweed.

 Nearly all of the grain sorghum grown in the state is produced in the Mississippi River Delta region of Eastern Arkansas.
 Much of the grain sorghum grown in Arkansas is exported via the Mississippi River.
 Grain sorghum is typically planted in May and harvested in September.
 Approximately 50% of the crop is irrigated in Arkansas.

 The Cooperative Extension Service, part of the University of Arkansas System's Division of Agriculture, is dedicated to providing up-to-date educational programs consisting of research-based information for profitable grain sorghum production.

 - Arkansas Corn and Grain Sorghum Weekly Updates 2016

 Number Date Title FSA36 current Farmers' Use of Yield Monitors FSA37 current Adoption of Yield Monitor Technology for Crop Production FSA1010 current Suffocation Hazards in Grain Bins FSA1017 current Harvesting Grain Sorghum FSA1072 current Grain Drying Concepts and Options FSA2032 current Summer Annual Grasses FSA2118 current Understanding the Numbers on Your Soil Test Report FSA2139 current General Traits of Forage Grasses Grown in Arkansas FSA2153 current The Soil Test Report FSA3053 current Bagged Conventional Silage FSA3069 current Prussic Acid MP297 current